anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 from conflict with the other identifiers with respect to their syntax and semantics.

 Note that this document does not update the guidance from [@!RFC9083, Section 4.1] regarding "/help" responses and the "rdapConformance" array.

+When a server implementation supports multiple extensions, it is RECOMMENDED that the server also support and return versioning information such as that defined by [@?I-D.gould-regext-rdap-versioning].

 ### Camel Casing {#camel_casing}